 • have been arrested or convicted of a crime;

-• have a medical ineligibility, or are HIV positive (follow link to U.S. Customs and Border Protection for further information);
+• have a medical ineligibility (follow this link for further information);

 • have previously violated immigration legislation in the U.S.;

 • who might otherwise be ineligible for a visa under U.S. law;

 • who wish to immigrate to the United States.